nafg/reactive/reactive-web-demo/src/main/resources/site/core/Logger.md

 this information will be put in a LogEvent and fired from a global EventStream.
 LogEvent is a case class with two
 arguments: a subject, i.e. the object "logging" the information, and a predicate, the first case class we mentioned.

 The `Logger` trait supplies the ability to log.
-It's used by `reactive` classes, and you can use it in your own classes.
+It’s used by `reactive` classes, and you can use it in your own classes.
 Either mix it in, or instantiate it, optionally overriding `subject` (presumably to point to the containing object).
 It has the following members: